Complexity of a linearized augmented Lagrangian method for nonconvex minimization with nonlinear equality constraints: Numerical results

 \section{Numerical results}

-In this section we numerically compare Algorithm \ref{alg1} (Linearized AL) with SCP algorithm \cite{MesBau:21} and IPOPT \cite{WacBie:06} on quadratic problems with quadratic equality constraints (QPQCs).
-Note that Proximal Augmented Lagrangian method presented in \cite{XieWri:21} is very slow compared to these three methods, hence we decided not to include it in our comparisons.
-The simulations are implemented in MATLAB and executed on a PC with (CPU 2.70GHz, 16GB RAM).
-For the implementation of our method, we choose $\beta_k$ constant and equal to 1 and the penalty parameter $\rho=10^3$ if not specified differently.
-Since one cannot guarantee that the SCP iterates converge to a KKT point, we choose the following stopping criteria: we stop the algorithms when the difference between two consecutive values of the objective function is less than a tolerance $\epsilon_1=10^{-3}$ and the norm of constraints is less than a tolerance $\epsilon_2=10^{-5}$.
+In this section we numerically compare Algorithm \ref{alg1} (L-AL) with SCP algorithm \cite{MesBau:21}, IPOPT \cite{WacBie:06} and Algencan \cite{AndBir:08} (which is also an augmented Lagrangian based method), on nonconvex optimization problems with nonlinear equality constraints.
+The simulations are implemented in Python and executed on a PC with (CPU 2.90GHz, 16GB RAM).
+Since one cannot guarantee that the SCP iterates converge to a first-order (KKT) point, we choose the following stopping criteria: we stop the algorithms when the difference between two consecutive values of the objective function is less than a tolerance $\epsilon_1=10^{-3}$ and the norm of constraints is less than a tolerance $\epsilon_2=10^{-5}$.
+For the implementation of our method, we fix the penalty parameter $\rho$ for each problem to $\rho = 10^7$.
+The parameter $\beta_k$ is selected dynamically to satisfy the inequality \eqref{decrease_algorithm}.
+A problem is considered successfully solved by a method if the stopping criteria are met within 30 minutes.
+If an algorithm fails to meet these conditions, we indicate this with a “–” in the results.
 The numerical results are illustrated in Table \ref{tab1} and Figure \ref{fig1}.